Skip to content

 Aurélien AMSELLEM

-Ada sm_89 → 106 t/s.
-If it scales linearly to Blackwell sm_120 (which has more bandwidth overall), we should hit 120-130 t/s on Olares.
+If that scales linearly to my consumer Blackwell RTX 5090M Laptop (which has more bandwidth overall), we should hit 120-130 t/s on Olares.
+The saga continues, and I’m expecting a nice gain tonight.

 Spoiler right now: 88.7 t/s. +0.2 vs yesterday.
 In the noise floor.
 Here’s the post-mortem.

-What PR #94 promises
+What the PR promises

 2. SWA mask plumbed through qwen3_dflash_graph.cpp via ggml_flash_attn_ext.